quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 If this occurs, *Mutyh* can excise the mispaired adenine, leaving a one-nucleotide gap that is processed and filled with a cytosine by other BER proteins.
 The resulting C:8-oxoG base pair can then be "returned" to *Ogg1* for excision and repair.
 Defects in the BER response to oxidative damage lead to significantly elevated rates of C>A mutation.
-For example, triple-knockout (KO) mice lacking *Ogg1*, *Mutyh*, and *Mth1* (which encodes an enzyme that prevents 8-oxo-dGTP from being incorporated during DNA synthesis [@PMID:8226881]) accumulate 100-fold excess 8-oxoG in their gonadal cells [@PMID:24732879].
+For example, triple-knockout (KO) mice lacking *Ogg1*, *Mutyh*, and *Mth1* (which encodes an enzyme that prevents 8-oxo-dGTP from being incorporated during DNA synthesis [@PMID:8226881]) accumulate a 100-fold excess of 8-oxoG in their gonadal cells [@PMID:24732879].
 Almost 99% of *de novo* germline mutations in the *Ogg1/Mutyh/Mth1* triple KO mice are C>A transversions, demonstrating the clear role of 8-oxoG repair in preventing C>A mutation.

-The p.Thr95Ala *Ogg1* missense variant is not predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425], and does not occur at a nucleotide that is well-conserved across mammalian species (Table @tbl:nonsyn-diffs).
+The p.Thr95Ala *Ogg1* missense variant is not predicted to be deleterious by *in silico* tools like SIFT [@PMID:12824425], and occurs at a nucleotide that is not well-conserved across mammalian species (Table @tbl:nonsyn-diffs).
 We also observe that the *D* allele at p.Thr95Ala is segregating at an allele frequency of nearly 26% among wild-derived *Mus musculus domesticus* animals, and is fixed in other wild populations of *Mus musculus musculus*, *Mus musculus castaneus*, and *Mus spretus* .
-Although we would expect *a priori* that *Ogg1* deficiency would lead to increased 8-oxoG accumulation and elevated C>A mutation rates, these lines of evidence suggest that p.Thr95Ala is not highly deleterious on its own, and might only exert a detectable effect on the BER pathway when *Mutyh* function is also impaired.
+Although we would expect *a priori* that *Ogg1* deficiency should lead to increased 8-oxoG accumulation and elevated C>A mutation rates, these lines of evidence suggest that p.Thr95Ala is not highly deleterious on its own, and might only exert a detectable effect on the BER gene network when *Mutyh* function is also impaired.
-Overall, it is challenging to predict the functional consequences of the *Ogg1* p.Thr95Ala variant, and as we discuss below, the p.Asp129Asn missense mutation in *Mbd4* appears to be a more compelling candidate mutator allele based on conservation and variant effect prediction.
+Overall, it is challenging to predict the functional consequences of the *Ogg1* p.Thr95Ala variant, and as we discuss below, the p.Asp129Asn missense mutation in *Mbd4* may be an even more compelling candidate mutator allele.

 #### *Mbd4* may buffer the effects of *Mutyh* mutator alleles by triggering apoptosis

 Unlike the *Ogg1* p.Thr95Ala mutation, the p.Asp129Asn variant in *Mbd4* resides within an annotated protein domain (the *Mbd4* methyl-CpG binding domain), occurs at a nucleotide and amino acid residue that are both well-conserved, and is predicted to be deleterious by SIFT [@PMID:12824425] (Table @tbl:nonsyn-diffs).
 A missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is also present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.

-One puzzle is that loss-of-function mutations in *Mbd4* are not typically associated with C>A mutator phenotypes.
+One puzzling observation is that loss-of-function mutations in *Mbd4* are not typically associated with C>A mutator phenotypes.
 Instead, *Mbd4* deficiency is usually implicated in C>T mutagenesis at CpG sites, and we did not detect an excess of C>T mutations in BXDs with *D* alleles at the chromosome 6 mutator locus (Figure @fig:spectra-comparison-all).
 However, loss of function mutations in *Mbd4* are also known to exacerbate the effects of exogenous DNA damage agents.
 For example, mouse embryonic fibroblasts that harbor homozygous *Mbd4* knockouts fail to undergo apoptosis following treatment with a number of chemotherapeutics and mutagenic compounds [@PMID:14614141].